Register for the 2021 virtual Fall Forum here. The deadline to register is Wednesday, November 10, 2021.

-GIH’s virtual Fall Forum will continue to provide policy-engaged funders with information on current issues, access to leading thinkers, and connections with grantmaking peers.
-The 2020 Fall Forum will consist of two timely and relevant programming series:
+The 2021 virtual GIH Fall Forum will provide policy-engaged funders with information on current issues, access to leading thinkers, and connections with grantmaking peers.
+This year’s Fall Forum will consist of two timely and relevant programming series:

-Stay tuned for additional details regarding agendas, speakers, and registration.
+Sessions will take place the week of November 15th.
+Stay tuned for additional details regarding agendas, session descriptions, and speakers.

 The Fall Forum is an excellent opportunity for grantmakers to: